Asset Disposition: Best Practices & Strategies for Success

 How to Build an Effective Asset Disposition Strategy?

-A disposition strategy must function as a defined component of the asset lifecycle—not as an afterthought.
-When aligned with lifecycle planning, it ensures that surplus or underperforming equipment is removed in a way that protects capital, maintains compliance, and supports operational continuity.
+A disposition strategy must function as a defined component of the asset lifecycle, not as an afterthought.
+When aligned with lifecycle planning, it helps businesses remove assets in a way that protects capital, maintains compliance, and supports operational continuity.

 The following elements form the foundation of a controlled and effective disposition process: